nstratis/nodejsexpress/README.md

 and responsive nature has been custom written. public/sass

+The SASS would be compiled using assuming SASS has been installed on your system: sass public/sass/def_app.scss public/css/app-default.css

+If using a SASS node_module this would need to be added to the package list.

 # Unit Testing

 Two unit testing examples have been included, one for the server using "mocha"